lely-industries/lely-core/doc/coctl.md

 -----------

-The CANopen control tool provides shell-like access to one or more CANopen network according to the ASCII gateway protocol (CiA 309-3).
+The CANopen control tool provides shell-like access to one or more CANopen networks according to the ASCII gateway protocol (CiA 309-3).

 The options are as follows: